A Guide to Becoming a Neurodiversity-Affirming Helping Professional

 Neurodivergence Therapy Trainings - Compiled by Dr. Christine Henry

 The journey to become a neurodiversity-affirming provider may feel daunting at first but can be broken down into more tangible steps.
 In the end, it is extremely rewarding to hear clients say things to you like “I’ve got more from 1 session with you then I did from 2 years with my previous provider.”
-Ultimately, by embracing these steps, providers contribute to fostering a culture of acceptance and empowerment that benefits individuals and society at large.
+Ultimately, by embracing these steps, providers contribute to fostering a culture of acceptance and empowerment that benefits neurodivergent individuals and society at large.

 Previous